 In this cohort are those living in substandard housing, temporary congregate shelters, and informal settlements, where cramped conditions and inadequate sanitation can create fertile ground for viral spread.
-Reports across the globe have highlighted a disproportionate incidence of COVID-19 in crowded living environments, from foreign worker dormitories in Singapore to the slums of Mumbai and migrant farmworker communities in Napa Valley, California.
-The risks are compounded by the fact that essential workers are also often disproportionately represented among those living in such overcrowded settings.
-A California study of its essential workers found them more likely to live in cramped housing.
-Thirty-one percent of farmworkers, 29% of those in food preparation and service, and 20% of healthcare providers lived in overcrowded housing, as compared to just 12% of non-essential workers.
+Reports across the globe have highlighted a disproportionate incidence of COVID-19 in crowded living environments, from foreign worker dormitories in Singapore to the slums of Mumbai and migrant farmworker communities in Napa Valley, California.9 The risks are compounded by the fact that essential workers are also often disproportionately represented among those living in such overcrowded settings.
+A California study of its essential workers, 29% of those in food preparation and service, and 20% of healthcare providers lived in overcrowded housing, as compared to just 12% of non-essential workers.10